gcoto96/blog-app-angularjs/README.md

 Sample blog app using Angularjs + Spring Boot

 * Features Status
-  a.
-Ability to register to the blogging portal and create a personal blogging space  - WIP
+ - Ability to register to the blogging portal and create a personal blogging space  - WIP
-  b.
-Ability to publish multiple blog posts to the blogging space - Implemented
+ - Ability to publish multiple blog posts to the blogging space - Implemented
-   i.
-Blog content should contain a title and a description - Implemented
+   * Blog content should contain a title and a description - Implemented
-  c.
-Ability to anonymously view other blog posts - Implemented
+ - Ability to anonymously view other blog posts - Implemented
-  d.
-Ability to login and comment on other’s blog posts - Implemented
+ - Ability to login and comment on other’s blog posts - Implemented

 Note: One single user is available user:users and password:password now and once it logs in it can perform b and d tasks above.
         If not logged in then c task holds good.

 ### REST Endpoints